balderdashy/sails/docs/reference/waterline/models/createEach.md

 |---|:--------------------|----------------------------------------------|:-----------------------------------|
 | 1 |  initialValues      | ((array?))                                   | An array of dictionaries with attributes for the new records.

+> **Note**: For performance reasons, as of Sails v1.0 / Waterline 0.13, the dictionaries in the `initialValues` array passed into this model method will be mutated in-place in most situations (whereas in Sails/Waterline v0.12, this was not necessarily the case).

 ##### Result